bjaan/devox/README.md

 TODO :
 *	Batch Processing: Time is of the essence, and DeVoX-Isolate respects that.
 Our tool supports batch processing, allowing you to remove vocals from multiple audio files simultaneously, significantly reducing editing time.

 *	Real-time Preview: Get a sneak peek of the final result before committing to the changes.
-DeVoX-Isolate provides a real-time preview, empowering you to fine-tune your settings and achieve the perfect audio output.
+DeVoX-Isolate provides a real-time preview, empowering you to select what vocals to cut/amplify/reduce and achieve the perfect audio output.

 DeVoX-Isolate is a must-have tool for musicians, content creators, podcasters, and audio enthusiasts alike.
 Whether you're a professional sound engineer or an aspiring artist, this software caters to all your vocal removal needs.